-Dianna Russini is an NFL and XFL reporter and host who contributes to ESPN’s year-round coverage of pro football.
+Dianna Russini is an NFL reporter and host who contributes to ESPN’s year-round coverage of pro football.
 She joined the company in July 2015.

 Russini’s multi-faceted role includes reporting, news-breaking, hosting, analysis and features.
-She contributes to NFL Live, Sunday NFL Countdown, Fantasy Football Now, Get Up and SportsCenter.
+She contributes to NFL Live, Sunday NFL Countdown, Fantasy Football Now, Get Up, SportsCenter and ESPN Radio.

 Russini worked her first Monday Night Football game in 2019 as the sideline reporter for ESPN’s season-opening contest between the Denver Broncos and the Oakland Raiders.
 She also worked NFL game broadcasts for ESPN Radio and was the reporter for the first season of XFL games on ABC in 2020.

 Notable ESPN features for Russini include an exclusive interview with Le’Veon Bell before his first MNF game with the Jets and conversations with Titans All-Pro running back Derrick Henry and head coach Mike Vrabel before the 2019 AFC Championship.
-Russini has also broken multiple NFL stories, including the Saints’ move to re-sign franchise quarterback Drew Brees, the Redskins’ decision to draft Dwayne Haskins and the influence that ownership played in the decision, and how Tampa Bay landed Tom Brady, Julio Jones signing with the Titans, and Trent Williams re-signing with the 49ers and becoming the highest-paid offensive lineman in NFL history.
+Russini has also broken multiple NFL stories, including the Saints’ move to re-sign franchise quarterback Drew Brees, the Washington Football team’s decision to draft Dwayne Haskins and the influence that ownership played in the decision, how Tampa Bay landed Tom Brady, Julio Jones signing with the Titans, and Trent Williams re-signing with the 49ers and becoming the highest-paid offensive lineman in NFL history.

-Part of her ever-growing ESPN role, Russini debuted as an Around the Horn panelist in 2019, and she has also hosted ESPN digital shows, including a 2019 ESPYS Red Carpet special with Cassidy Hubbarth and Katie Nolan.
+Part of her ever-growing ESPN role, Russini debuted as an Around the Horn panelist in 2019.
+She has also hosted ESPN digital shows, including a 2019 ESPYS Red Carpet special with Cassidy Hubbarth and Katie Nolan.
 In 2020, she contributed to Monday Tailgate, which streamed on ESPN social platforms and the ESPN app prior to MNF.